Ahmed63c/funlearning/README.md

 # funlearning

-there is video demo describe how it works.
+##About the app

-this a e-learning type android app that has two roles student and teatcher and has these features 1.for teacher role
+this is  a e-learning type android app that has two roles student and teatcher and has these features 1.for teacher role
    .open an white area to draw or write somthing in it for student .get student attendence with thier names throw their mac address